TurBoss/blt/doc/tree.rst

     are labeled as "node0", "node1", etc.

   **-node** *id*
-    Designates the ID for the node.
+    Designates the node ID for the node.
 Normally new IDs are automatically generated.
 This allows you to create a node with a specific ID.
 It is an error if the ID is already used by another node in the tree.